emilyriederer/projmgr/README.md

 # ghtrackr <img src="man/figures/logo.png" align="right" height=140/>

-The goal of `ghtrackr` is to help reduce time spent on tedious project management tasks to free up time for more exciting things like R coding and data analysis. `ghtrackr` does this by providing a convenient interface between your R-based workflow and GitHub, with a particular focus on GitHub's project management capabilities.
+`ghtrackr` aims to better integrate project management into your workflow and free up time for more exciting taks like R coding and data analysis.
+Since many R users and programmers use GitHub as a home for their analysis, `ghtrackr` provides an easy interface to GitHub for project management.

+Key functionalities include:

+- exchanging data with the GitHub API using user-friendly syntax
+- generating issues and milestones from plain text (YAML) or R objects
+- communicating (with reports or charts) project plans and progress to non-technical (non-GitHub using) collaborators

+Just like communicating analytical results, good process communication is the key to success in most applied analysis settings.
+However, ad hoc processes or alternative tools can knock an analyst out of their R-based workflow and distract them from their core goals.

 ## Try before you buy!